julius-speech/julius/adinrec/README.md

 ### PORTAUDIO_DEV

-With portaudio, index of capture device to use.
+With PortAudio, index of capture device to use.
 The available devices will be listed at startup.

 ### LATENCY_MSEC